Nisha86/HEOR/README.md

 # HEOR
-Trying out R for health economics
+# Trying out R for health economics
+# Will try and see how R is different from Microsoft Excel